Trouble is brewing in the coffee world here is what you need to know about the price rise...

 Unemployment and increased wages

-A more underrated reason your barrister made coffee could be boiling to new all time highs is the staff shortages forcing cafe owners to increase wages.
-This rides off the back of covid lockdowns which saw startling numbers of hospitality employees moving out industry.
+A less obvious reason your barista-made coffee could be boiling to new all-time highs is the staff shortages forcing café owners to increase wages.
+This rides off the back of covid lockdowns, which saw startling numbers of hospitality employees moving out of the industry.

-It's not just these global shortages that we need to consider, with inflation gearing up to grow above 3.5% this quarter it is everything else that goes into the cup.
+It's not just these global shortages causing prices to rise, with inflation gearing up to grow above 3.5% this quarter, it is everything else that goes into the cup.

 Ouch, that burns!